-63 Rollin M. Gallagher, Secondary Gain in Pain Medicine: Let Us Stick with Biobehavioral Data, 3 APS J. 274, 274 (1994) (describing physician frustration with chronic pain claimants, and their tendency to fall back on explanations of somatization and secondary gain, stating, "[t]he concept behind the use of the term seemed simple: without a known biomedical cause, the symptom must be psychiatric.")
+74. Rollin M. Gallagher, Secondary Gain in Pain Medicine: Let Us Stick with Biobehavioral Data, 3 J. PAIN 274, 274 (1994) (describing physicians' tendency to fall back on explanations of somatization and secondary gain, "[t]he concept behind the use of the term seemed simple: without a known biomedical cause, the symptom must be psychiatric").

-64 See supra notes 45-50 and accompanying text.
+75. See supra notes 49-59 and accompanying text.

-65 Despite the verisimilitude of the MR image, unlike a photograph or an X-ray, an MR image is a computer-generated composite constructed from data.
-DONALD W. MCROBBIE ET AL., MRI FROM PICTURE TO PROTON (2007).
+76. Despite the verisimilitude of the MR image, an MR image is a computer-generated composite constructed from data.
+DONALD W. MCROBBIE ET AL., MRI FROM PICTURE TO PROTON 1 (2003).